-The hammock-strewn beaches, unbelievably blue waters and phenomenal scuba sites of the Virgin Islands are so alluring that the cuisine usually gets forgotten about.
-But that doesn’t mean there’s a shortage of gastronomic offerings to whet your appetite on a luxury yacht charter in the region.
+On a Virgin Islands yacht charter, the hammock-strewn beaches, unbelievably blue waters and phenomenal scuba sites are so alluring that the cuisine can often go unnoticed.
+But that doesn’t mean there’s a shortage of gastronomic offerings to whet your appetite on a superyacht vacation in the Virgin Islands.

 Whether at a fine dining establishment, local tavern or beachside shack, eating out in the Virgin Islands provides an unmissable opportunity to experience some real Caribbean flavours.

 Spicy soups, curried meat dishes and all manner of grilled fish and shellfish are on the menu and will be sure to lure you ashore.
 Here’s a list of the best local specialities to sample on your next Caribbean yacht charter:

 Pates – pronounced pah-tays – are fried dough pockets stuffed with spiced chicken, beef or salt fish.
 Similar to Spanish empanadas, the warm, fragrant puffs can be bought from street stalls or bakeries and eaten on the go.
 Hawkers at the Vendors’ Plaza on St Thomas sell particularly tasty versions of this classic island snack.

 Most islands in the Caribbean have their own version of Callaloo, a type of soup originating from West Africa.
 In the Virgin Islands, spinach is often used as the base and stirred with okra, onions, thyme, hot peppers and various meats - anything from fish to pig’s tail and smoked turkey.

 The dish is often served with a side of fungi which, despite its name, is not related to the mushroom.
 Instead, the US Virgin Islands staple is made from corn flour and okra and similar in flavour and consistency to polenta.
 For some of the best – and spiciest – callaloo, order a bowl from Gladys’ Café on St Thomas.